Organization-test-udea/flujo-git/README.md

 echo "something" >> file.txt			    -- Creates a file and append that "something" ls -la						    -- Lists all files including hidden ones nano file.txt					    -- Opens hte file in a text editor

+## GIT STATUS commands
+git log 					    -- Shows the list of all exisiting commits git log -p					    -- Shows the list of all exisiting commits including their patch git log --stat					    -- Shows aditional information about changes in the commits like insertions or deletions git show <commit id>				    -- Shows information about the commited indicated git diff <filename>				    -- Shows changes not staged in the file git diff --staged <filename>			    -- Shows changes staged in the file but not commited